y-ra/y-ra/README.md

-### You can:
-1) Call me Ray or Rachel, either one works :)
-2) Click on the rachelyan13 repository and read my README....  ------------------------------>
+### ⛈️⛈️ hey, there's a storm coming! you can rest here and read my README while you wait :) ------------------------------>
 <!--

-Here are some ideas to get you started:
+hey stranger! you can call me Ray or Rachel, whichever one you like.

 - 🔭 I’m currently working on:
   - a browser extension to give users who shop on Shein (an unsustainable fast fashion website) alternatives on thredUp, an online 2nd-hand thrift store.
+It's currently under review for the Chrome Webstore.
   - a small video game, fully coded by me and with a fully original soundtrack (OST).
   - a website with 3 teammates for Oasis, a software development club @ Northeastern, which will allow college users to see what student deals are available to them in Boston, MA based on their university/college.
   - getting my AWS cloud practitioner certification!